 You can’t have too much vitamin C, right….?

 Wrong.
-Vitamin C is a water soluble vitamin, meaning our bodies only absorb a certain amount at a time, and the leftovers just get peed out.
+Vitamin C is a water soluble vitamin, meaning our bodies only absorb a certain amount at a time, and the leftovers just gets excreted.
 This is much different from fat soluble vitamins (A, D, E, and K) which their leftovers get stored in the body for later use.

 Women need around 75 milligrams per day, while men need around 90 milligrams a day.
 Which as you can see, is well below the 1000 mg dosage in a packet of Emergen-C.